 What about the drawbacks?

-An emerging buy-side software vendor might:
+An emerging OMS software vendor might:

 - Be making a loss - to understand the size of this risk, we recommend digging into the cost structure of any vendor.
 For example, are they making a loss due to product development or due to sales expansion?
 The risk might be small or significant.